Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 • Frequent User Goals

 1. As a Frequent User, I want to check to see if there are any new services available at each store.

+2. As a Frequent User, I want to be able to book other services at the same branch.

 Being a registered UK pharmacist myself, I have visited many pharmacy websites and apps, and of course worked in many branches.
 With me being vastly experienced in this sector, I know exactly what the consumer wants, making it easy for me to provide this in a simple way.